OutSystems/docs-product/src/extensibility-and-integration/rest/consume-rest-apis/consume-a-rest-api.md

     ![Consume REST API dialog - add single or multiple methods](images/ss-rest-consume-dialog.png)

-1. If you're importing an OpenAPI 3.0 specification file and the specification includes more than one server endpoint, choose the desired endpoint and click **Finish**.
+1. If you're importing an OpenAPI 3.0 specification file and the specification includes more than one server endpoint, choose the desired endpoint and click **Next**.

     ![Dialog to choose one of the available server endpoints](images/ss-rest-consume-multiples-server-endpoint-dialog.png?width=582)